 Operating Hours: Sun-Thurs, 11AM-9:30PM / Fri, Sat, Day before Holiday, 11AM-10PM

 What to Order: Xiao long bao, dim sum

 Expect to Pay: Around NTD 500 per person with drinks

 6. Orange Shabu Shabu House

-Hot pot or shabu shabu is a core Taiwanese dish.
-I asked my Taiwanese friend to recommend a good hot pot restaurant in Taipei, and he said without hesitation – Orange Shabu Shabu House.
-According to him, it’s the best hot pot restaurant in Taipei.
+Like beef noodle soup and lu rou fan, hot pot or shabu shabu is a core Taiwanese dish.
+I asked my Taiwanese friend to recommend a good hot pot restaurant in Taipei and he said without hesitation – Orange Shabu Shabu House.
+According to him, it’s one of the best restaurants in Taipei.
 He may be right.